 Spring lifts: Lift springs on their own typically don’t provide a lot of lift.
 However, this type of lift kit is great for someone who is planning to tow or carry a lot of heavy equipment.
 Rear tire carriers and steel bumpers are a great reason to install lift springs on your Subaru.
 I have a heavy tube bumper on my Forester and recently purchased some springs from Primitive Racing to help offset the sagging caused by adding that much weight to the front of the car.

-Most people won’t run only a lift spring but will add a set of spacers for a full 1-2 inch lift.
+Most people won’t run just a lift spring but will usually add a set of spacers for a full 1-2 inch lift.
 This allows for a person to offset extra body roll while still getting additional ground clearance.
-This type of lift is one of the most reliable suspension lifts but it won’t add a ton of suspension travel – it may provide some, but not a stark amount.
+This type of lift is one of the most reliable suspension lifts.

 Long travel coilovers provide a wide range of customization options and offroad performance benefits.
 They allow for adjustable ride height, different dampening settings, and can even be purchased with custom spring rates from the factory to fit your exact needs.
-There are different levels of coilovers available, but even the entry level options provide better suspension travel for maximum traction.
+There are different levels of coilovers available, but even the entry level options offer a good driving experience.

 Despite being more affordable now than they were a few years ago, long travel coilovers are still one of the most expensive ways to lift your Subaru.
 This may deter some people, but they can be a good option for others.